top of page

 Please let me know if you have any questions!

-American immigrants: First: You will need to create a NEW variable called "Opinion_valence".
-To do this, tell SPSS to take the score on the Positive Belief Scale and minus the score on the Negative Belief Scale.
-Second: create ANOTHER new variable called "Opinion_ valence_category" to label people as either positive or negativeYou learned how to convert a numerical variable into a categorical one in Digital Wellness Assignment 9.
-Use a chi-square contingency test to answer the question "Do attitudes towards immigrants/immigration (positive, negative) depend on political party affiliation?"
+American immigrants: I (Lynn) will create a NEW variable called "Opinion_valence".
+To do this, I will tell SPSS to take the score on the Positive Belief Scale and minus the score on the Negative Belief Scale.
+Then, I will create ANOTHER new variable called "Opinion_ valence_category" to label people as either positive or negative.
+This new SPSS data file will be posted to your team homepage.
+Using this new file, YOU will use a chi-square contingency test to answer the question "Do attitudes towards immigrants/immigration (positive, negative) depend on political party affiliation?"
 Use the variables "opinion_valence_category" and "politics"

 Gun violence: Use a chi-square contingency test to answer the question "Do perceptions of restricting gun ownership and its effect on gun violence depend on political party affiliation?"
 Use the variables "restriction_effect" and "politics"